Neurofeedback is a non-drug treatment for anxiety.

 Neurofeedback can train your brain to change its response/overreaction to stress.
 This is NOT the same as teaching you to manage your stress or teaching you coping skills.
 I bet you have already tried that.

-Neurofeedback simply enables your brain to not overreact to stress in the first place.
-Your brain will stop overreacting.
-You don’t have to remember skills that you really don’t freakin want to use in the moment anyway.
+You don’t have to remember skills that you really don’t freakin want to use in-the- moment anyway.
 You don’t have to try to calm yourself down (who can calm themselves down when they are annoyed?)

-You may manifest anxiety by always moving, not being able to sit still, or by being not able to relax without falling asleep.
+You may manifest anxiety by always moving, not being able to sit still, or by being not able to sleep well.
 Maybe you appear calm in your body, but your brain cannot stop the chatter.
 Do you always worry about the past or the future?

-Anxiety affects the quality of your life.
-Anxiety affects your mood, job, and your future, but neurofeedback calms your brain, and a calm brain can make better decisions.
+Anxiety affects the quality of your life your mood, job, and your future, but neurofeedback calms your brain, and a calm brain can make better decisions.

 It is time for you to take back control of your life, call today so that I can sit down with you and explain how I may help you be better.